 George Fox University offers free income tax assistance

-George Fox University’s accounting department in the College of Business is offering free tax preparation and e-filing assistance to local residents this spring.
+George Fox University’s College of Business is offering free tax preparation and e-filing assistance to local residents this spring.

 The Tax-Aide program is designed to help taxpayers prepare their returns.
 The service is especially geared toward senior citizens, students, individuals with lower incomes, and those who have limited English proficiency.
 Anyone, however, is eligible for assistance.
 The only exception is for those whose return is deemed too complicated.